Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-03.md

 The second goal is to work with form elements and user input with React.
 React has a special pattern for this due to the way it handles the virtual DOM.

-Last, the goal will be to look conditional rendering techniques that can be implemented with React.
+Last, the goal will be to look at conditional rendering techniques that can be implemented with React.

 ## Objectives